BambaSpoid/BambaSpoid/README.md

 AMMI  Fellow 2022
 -------------------------------------------------------------------------------------------------

 After classical studies in mathematics, physical chemistry, and computer science, I specialized in data science.
 I am passionate about AI and data.
-I will share some of my projects here.Feel free to see it.
+I will share some of my projects here.
+Feel free to see it.

 * 🌍  I'm based in Dakar, Senegal
+* 🤝  I'm open to collaborating on research projects in the areas of data integration, automation, and AI.
 * ✉️  You can contact me at [mdiop@aimsammi.org](mailto:mdiop@aimsammi.org)
-* 🤝  I'm open to collaborating on Datawarehousing projects, Data Integrations, Automation & AI
-* ⚡  I like running, playing games and outing.
+* ⚡  I like running, fitness, and outings.

 <a href="https://www.twitter.com/BambaSpoid" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/BambaSpoid?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"